Document.querySelectorAll()

 const matches = document.querySelectorAll("p");

-This example returns a list of all <div>
+This example returns a list of all <div> elements within the document

-with a class of either note
+with a class of either note or alert:

 const matches = document.querySelectorAll("div.note, div.alert");

-Here, we get a list of <p>
+Here, we get a list of <p> elements whose immediate parent element

-with the class highlighted
+is a <div> with the class highlighted and which are

-located inside a container whose ID is test
+located inside a container whose ID is test.

 const container = document.querySelector("#test");